 Windows provides different tools to list and get information about processes.
-The task manager can be used to list and manage process.
-But task manager have limited capabilities.
+The task manager can be used to list and manage the process.
+But task manager has limited capabilities.
 So if we are a pentester or system administrator who lives in deep water we can use process explorer for more functionality.

 Process explorer is provided as Sysinternal utilities and downloaded from following link as zipped file.

 In order to run process explorer we just need to select the architecture and click executable.
 There is no need to install.

 As we can see in the previous screenshot process explorer comes with a help file in chm format.
 We can get detailed help about the process explorer from this help document.

 List Processes with Process Explorer

 We can get process list and their detailed information just clicking to the process explorer file.